4renginy/Module4-School_District_Analysis/README.md

 [PyCitySchools_Challange_starter_code](https://github.com/4renginy/School_District_Analysis/blob/main/PyCitySchools_Challenge_starter_code.ipynb) running this code gave us the following:<br>
 <br>
--After replacing the grades with NAN for Reading and Math results, 461 number of student accounts affected by this change and total Student count for the average calculations 	went down to 38,709, using the new numbers we have calculated the new math and readign scores.
+-Replacing the grades with NAN for Reading and Math results affected 461 rows.
+By this change total Student count for the average calculations went down to 38,709, using the new total student number we have calculated the new math and readign scores.
 Results are shown below<br>

 <br>
 District Counts Before<br>